 We always hear that meta refresh redirects are unnecessary, and we should use 301 and 302 instead.
 It is somehow true, but this perspective is somewhere wrong.
 Let’s where you should use meta refresh redirects instead of 301 and 302 redirects:

-- You should use meta refresh redirect where you can’t use the .htaccess file.
+- You should use a meta refresh redirect where you can’t use the .htaccess file.
 It can happen when you are using a CMS because it overwrites the .htaccess file.

 - You should use meta refresh redirect when you only want to redirect a single file in the directory of multiple files.